arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 the constant height in the first diagram.](https://basecamp.com/assets/books/shapeup/3.4/tasks_growing-9ec9f929e6eb6dab7ba05e7c02a5b4c33ba5739622236c2f213ebe75bcb4c17c.jpg)

 If we tried to judge at _t2_ how far along the project is, we’d be misled.
-From an outsider’s perspective, there’s no way to know whether the number of outstanding tasks will go down or up.
-To know that, you’d need more context on the work inside the scope to understand what it means that those particular tasks are done and whether others might still be coming.

-### xxx Estimates don’t show uncertainty
+### Estimates don’t show uncertainty

-Some teams try to attach estimates to their tasks or scopes to report status.
 The problem with estimates is they have a very different meaning depending on the nature of the work being estimated.

 Say you have two tasks, both estimated to take four hours.
 If one task is something the team has done ten times in the past, you can be confident in the estimate.
-Suppose the other task is something the team has never done before, or it has unclear interdependencies.
-It could take the four hours if all goes perfectly, but due to the unknowns in it, it could stretch out to two to three days.

 It’s not meaningful to write “4 hours, or maybe 3 days” as the estimate.

 Recognizing this, we came up with a way to see the status of the project without counting tasks and without numerical estimates.
 We do that by shifting the focus from what’s done or not done to what’s unknown and what’s solved.
 To enable this shift, we use the metaphor of the hill.

-### xxx Work is like a hill
+### Work is like a hill

 Every piece of work has two phases.
-First there’s the uphill phase of figuring out what our approach is and what we’re going to do.
-Then, once we can see all the work involved, there’s the downhill phase of execution.
+1. First there’s the **uphill phase** of figuring out what our approach is and what we’re going to do.
+2. Then, once we can see all the work involved, there’s the **downhill phase** of execution.

 ![A Hill Chart diagram.
 It looks like a wide bell curve, with a vertical dotted line down the middle.
 The far left edge is labeled: Start, and the far right